UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 ## Roles of Fare Attributes in the Booking and After Sales Processes

-The fare contains all information so that a retailor can calculate correct prizes, render a valid fulfillment and account correctly.
+The fare contains all information so that a retailer can calculate correct prizes, render a valid fulfillment and account correctly.

 The following sections describe which fare attributes are used at which step: